zackmvmt/ztip/README.md

-#Z Tip: A Super Simple Tooltip System
+#Just The Tip
-ztip is a very simple tooltip system that allows for some basic styles, without all the fluff that other solutions provide.
+ztip is a very simple and lightweight tooltip system that allows for some basic styles, without all the fluff that other solutions provide.

 ##How to use